andrewalker/hakyll-awn/cv.md

 I developed several small systems and maintained websites for local companies.
-I also performed sysadmin tasks, setting up virtual private servers that handled up to 20k pageviews per day, and mail servers to handle a couple hundred e-mail accounts.
+I also performed sysadmin tasks, setting up virtual private servers that handled up to 20k pageviews per day, and mail servers containing over 600 e-mail accounts.

+### Tactos (Advertising agency) **(August 2009 - July 2010)**

+Tactos is a small advertising agency based in Americana, state of São Paulo.
+My job was to work on an proprietary CMS, and to create websites in PHP.
+I also developed a few internal tools, configured file servers, HTTP servers, and even worked on a couple of Delphi projects.

 ## Skills